AmosEgel/smuthi/docs/about_smuthi.rst

 Big thanks go to Lorenzo Pattelli for designing the Smuthi logo.

+Ilia Rasskazov and Konstantin Ladutenko have helped with useful comments and bug reports.

 The creation of Smuthi was funded by the `DFG <http://www.dfg.de/>`_ through the research project `LAMBDA <http://gepris.dfg.de/gepris/projekt/278746617>`_ within the priority programme `tailored disorder <http://gepris.dfg.de/gepris/projekt/255652081>`_.